excelsiorsoft/lark-health-interview/readme.md

 **Task**

-    /* Given a stream of items, represented as one item at a time, be able to print the top 3 occurances at any time within a window of 3 items, ordered by frequency count in
+Given a stream of items, represented as one item at a time, be able to print the top 3 occurances at any time within a window of 3 items, ordered by frequency count in descending order.

           A B B C A
            |_____| // line 14